SilkMC/silk/fabrikmc-core/docs/Module.md

 # Module fabrikmc-core

 The core module contains simple, stable and lightweight extensions for some Minecraft classes.
-It does not use any mixins.
+It does not use any unstable mixins.

 Here you will find an `ItemStack` builder, position and math utilities, a `Text` builder and coroutine task functions.